BobyMCbobs/getnewip/README.md

 - This has been testing on GNU/Linux distributions: Arch Linux, CentOS (7), Debian (9.x), Fedora (28), openSUSE (Leap 15, Tumbleweed), Raspbian (9.x), and Ubuntu (16.04, 18.04).
 - Currently only supports Systemd, no plans currently otherwise.
 - For a slim version (built for [Termux](https://termux.com/) on Android) -- refer to [getnewip-mini](https://gitlab.com/BobyMCbobs/getnewip-mini).
-- Building a debian package requires 'build-essential'.
+- Building a debian package requires 'build-essential' and 'devscripts'.
 - Main repository is on [GitLab](https://gitlab.com/BobyMCbobs/getnewip).
 There is a [GitHub](https://github.com/BobyMCbobs/getnewip) mirror.